Focus on growth

 In my opinion, people over emphasise the importance of formal mentorship in building their career.
 Instead of identifying one mentor to learn from, make learning a daily practice.
-Ask questions, write down what you see and observe about what works and what doesn’t: You don’t think you’ll forget as you evolve in your career, but you will, and having it written down somewhere will help you maintain perspective.
+Ask questions.
+Write down what you see and observe about what works and what doesn’t.
 Identify people you admire and learn from them, but don’t wait for a formal mentorship relationship to do so.

 At many stages of your career, you need to learn new things.
 For that to be relatively painless later in your career, you need to build that habit now.

 The biggest complaint I hear from people new to the workforce is that another person got credit for their work and “that’s not fair.”
-It is incredibly frustrating when other people get credit for your blood, sweat, and tears, but guess what: Life isn’t always fair, and neither is work.
-However, I can tell you that over time, fortune rewards those who rack up results instead of focusing on getting credit.
+It is incredibly frustrating when other people get credit for your blood, sweat, and tears.
+I can tell you that over time, fortune rewards those who rack up results instead of focusing on getting credit.
 Instead of obsessing over recognition and credit, obsess over results: Your career will thank you for it later.

 Your boss is your manager at work, not a mind reader, fortune-teller, or psychologist.
 He or she can and should support you in your professional goals, but the only person in the driver’s seat of your career is you.
-Manage it proactively by asking for what you want, making it clear what interests you, and eating up feedback for breakfast, lunch, and dinner - doing so will make you a better employee and a better leader, regardless of whether you stay at a company for ten months or ten years.
+Manage it proactively by asking for what you want, making it clear what interests you, and eating up feedback instead of being defensive – doing so will make you a better employee and a better leader, regardless of whether you stay at a company for ten months or ten years.

 I realise I sound ancient saying this (I’m cool with that), but people remember gratitude in a way that outperforms other emotions or motivators.
 Take the time to thank people who interviewed you, people who made time to share what they know with you, and people whose influence helped you succeed.
 Be gracious in your praise of others and your kindness toward people who help you: People notice and remember this for years to come.